shubham155217/Webking/README.md

-This is a simple frontend website
+This is a simple frontend website <br>

-My website is not responsive so view it on a laptop.
+My website is not responsive so view it on a laptop.<br>

 WEBSITE LINK=https://webkingtechnologies.netlify.app